DaniRomDev/Laravel-Technical-Test-For-Interviews/README.md

 ### Detail electric car

-**As a customer**
+**As a user**
 I want to see the electric car detail
-So that I can decide if want to subscribe to the electric car
+So that I can decide if I want to subscribe to the electric car

 **User Acceptance Criteria:**
 GIVEN the electric car unique identifier